-Pre-trained language models (PLMs) trained on unannotated text learn morphology.
+I developed a new methodology for morphosyntactic probing.
+It relies on CoNLL-U formatted data which is widely available in the Universal Dependencies Treebanks, therefore my methodology is applicable to a large number of languages and morphosyntactic tags.
+Using my probing methodology I showed that pretrained language models (PLMs) trained on unannotated text learn morphology.
 PLMs' representations retain morphosyntactic information across a large set of typologically diverse languages and multiple tasks.
-This information can be recovered via probing or diagnostic classifiers.

-- I introduced the largest multilingual morphosyntactic probing dataset with 247 tasks in 42 families from 10 language families.
+- 3.1 I introduced the largest multilingual morphosyntactic probing dataset with 247 tasks in 42 families from 10 language families.
 I define a probing sample as a triplet of a sentence, a particular token called target token in the sentence and a morphosyntactic tag corresponding to the target token.
-I used the Universal Depenendcies Treebank (Nivre et al., 2018) to generate probing samples according to this definition. - I evaluated 6 multilingual PLMs and analyze two, mBERT and XLM-RoBERTa in detail.
-I compared them to various baselines and show that PLMs indeed learn morphosyntactic information. - I evaluated GPT-40 and GPT-40-mini on the test set of the probing dataset via prompting. - I examined the tokenizer of PLMs and showed that although multilingual models support over 100 languages, the tokenizer works better on languages that use the Latin script, particularly English. (Ács, 2019)
+I used the Universal Dependencies Treebank (Nivre et al., 2018) to generate probing samples according to this definition. - 3.2 I evaluated 6 multilingual PLMs and analyze two, mBERT and XLM-RoBERTa in detail.
+I compared them to various baselines and show that PLMs indeed learn morphosyntactic information. - 3.3 I evaluated GPT-4o and GPT-4o-mini on the test set of the probing dataset via prompting. - 3.4 I examined the tokenizer of PLMs and showed that although multilingual models support over 100 languages, the tokenizer works better on languages that use the Latin script, particularly English. (Ács, 2019)

-- Probing as an analysis tool for blackbox models has been criticized for various reasons (Belinkov, 2021).
-I introduced more than 10 ablation methods and showed that the conclusions drawn from morphosyntactic probing are robust. - The token-level usage of PLMs requires a way of handling tokens split into multiple subwords represented by multiple vectors.
+- 3.5 Probing as an analysis tool for blackbox models has been criticized for various reasons (Belinkov, 2021).
+I introduced more than 10 ablation methods and showed that the conclusions drawn from morphosyntactic probing are robust. - 3.6 The token-level usage of PLMs requires a way of handling tokens split into multiple subwords represented by multiple vectors.
 A pooling function (parametric on non-parametric) may be used to infer a single vectors by token.
 I showed that the choice of pooling function matters, especially for feature extraction (when the PLM is not fine-tuned).
 I compared 9 pooling functions in 7 languages and 3 tasks (Ács et al., 2021a).